Menu

 Maths

-In maths, we will cover place value, measures (mass, volume and capacity), addition and subtraction, money, and multiplication and division.
-We will look at scales and use our place value knowledge to identify missing numbers, and learn to round numbers to the nearest 10.
-Using jottings, we will learn how and when to exchange when adding or subtracting.
-We will use coins to make values in different ways, adding values together to find the total cost of items and calculate how much we would have left to spend if we had a given amount and had spent some.
-We will explore arrays in multiplication and sharing in division.
+In maths, we covered place value, measures (mass, volume and capacity), addition and subtraction, money, and multiplication and division.
+We looked at scales and used our place value knowledge to identify missing numbers, and learnt to round numbers to the nearest 10.
+Using jottings, we learnt how and when to exchange when adding or subtracting.
+We used coins to make values in different ways, added values together to find the total cost of items and calculated how much we would have left to spend if we had a given amount and had spent some.
+We explored arrays in multiplication and sharing in division.

 Science

-Our topic in science this half-term is Living Things and their Habitats.
+Our topic in science this half-term was Living Things and their Habitats.
 We will continue to study this topic in the second half of the Spring term.

-We will begin by recapping what we remember from Year 1, naming and classifying different animals.
-We will then look at the processes of living things (MRS GREN!) and compare things that are living, dead and things that have never been alive.
-We will look at how energy is transferred between living things and described simple food chains.
+We began by recapping what we remembered from Year 1, naming and classifying different animals.
+We then looked at the processes of living things (MRS GREN!).
+To compare things that are living, dead and things that have never been alive, we took photos of the different things we could find in our school.
+We looked at how energy is transferred between living things and described simple food chains.
+To investigate birds and why they have different beaks, we tested how much ‘food’ we could collect in 30 seconds using our own ‘beaks.’
+This helped us to understand animal adaptations and how they behave in the wild.

 Art

-In art, we are studying William Morris; a textile designer from London who was born in 1834.
-We will explore his use of nature in his artwork and use view-finders to ‘zoom in’ on his designs.
-To support our science learning on living things, we will look closely at different leaves and create designs that we will turn into stampers.
-We will make our stampers using foam and use them to make repeating-pattern prints with paint.
-We will explore how to make the best prints possible and experiment with different colours and shades.
+In art, we studied William Morris; a textile designer from London who was born in 1834.
+We explored his use of nature in his artwork and used view-finders to ‘zoom in’ on his designs.
+To support our science learning on living things, we looked closely at different leaves and created designs that we turned into stampers.
+We made our stampers using foam and used them to make repeating-pattern prints with paint.
+We explored how to make the best prints possible and experimented with different colours and shades.

 Follow the link below to find out more about William Morris: